algoldst/thesis/index.md

 _Different inputs cause the opamp output to hit either rail, depending on_ $(V_+ - V_-)$ _[[Falstad]](https://tinyurl.com/2jkduams)_

 (Side-note: Falstad doesn't have a "comparator" part, and in fact, these simulations all use op-amps.
-However, because a comparator is a subset of operational amplifiers (where the "operation" is comparison), you can sometimes use an op-amp to represent a comparator.
+However, because a comparator is a subset of operational amplifiers, you can sometimes use an op-amp to represent a comparator.
 In fact, some designers even use op-amp ICs in place of comparators!
 (As we'll eventually discover, though, this can be bad practice, and if your op-amp is only being used to compare (by swinging to the rails), a comparator is a better choice.)

 #### Comparators With Reference
 While comparator setups could be used to compare any two voltages, typical implementations set one of the inputs as a fixed value, to which the other input is compared.
 For example, we can check whether a signal is higher than 3V by setting the inverting (-) input to a "trip point" of 3V.
 This makes $V_- = 3$, such that the output swings "high" to the positive rail when $(V_+ - V_-) = (V_+ - 3) > 0$.